 top of page

-Dom Bouffard is a London-born composer and multidisciplinary artist whose practice spans sound, drawing, sculpture, installation, video and text.
+Dom Bouffard is a London-born, Anglo-French composer and multidisciplinary artist working at the intersection of sound, performance and visual art.

 _DSC2965.jpg